raolivei/docker_monitoring_nodejs_app/README.md

 * Docker Compose version 1.21.2
 Make sure that your host has connection to the internet.

+***
+ssmtp.conf = This file contains the ssmtp server configuration.
+SSMTP is installed in the docker host by the `deploy.sh` script.
+Use this configuration file to add/change smtp server address and account credentials.

+*** Alternatively, you can opt to deploy it manually by executing the `deploy.sh` steps in your shell.
+This solution is intended to work in either Ubuntu or macOS. ***

 ## Install

 1. Leverage your access: